Weak disorder asymptotics in the stochastic mean-field model of distance: Introduction

 We see that the behavior of first passage percolation on the complete graph with weights $E^s$ (as studied in this paper) gives rise to CLTs for the hopcount with means and variances of order $\log{n}$, while weights with distribution function $F(x)=\e^{-x^{-a}}$ give rise to bounded hopcounts, as is the case for the graph distance when all weights are equal to 1.
-Extending this to \emph{random graphs}, it is natural to conjecture that for random graphs and weights $E^s$, the hopcount satisfies a CLT with asymptotic mean and variance proportional to $\log{n}$, while for weights with distribution function $F(x)=\e^{-x^{-a}}$, the hopcount behaves in a similar way as the graph distance as studied for the CM in \cite{hofs2,hofs3,hofs1}.
+It would be of great interest to extend such results to \emph{random graphs}.
+In particular, it would be of interest to determine when the hopcount satisfies a CLT with asymptotic mean and variance proportional to $\log{n}$, and when the hopcount behaves in a similar way as the graph distance as studied for the CM in \cite {hofs2,hofs3,hofs1}.
 This leads us to the following question:

+\begin{quote} \textit{How do the universality classes of first passage percolation on the configuration model relate to those on the complete graph?} \end{quote}